thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 ## Dependencies

-- **Tags**: This rules relies on accounts having [tags](../GLOSSARY.md) registered in their [AppManager](../GLOSSARY.md), and they should match at least one of the tags in the rule for it to have any effect.
+- **Tags**: This rule relies on accounts having [tags](../GLOSSARY.md) registered in their [AppManager](../GLOSSARY.md), and they should match at least one of the tags in the rule for it to have any effect.